Discrimination at Workachkarlaw-admin

-Is your employer responsible for intervening and resolving discrimination?
+Is your employer responsible for intervening and resolving discrimination at work?

 What if there is no complaint?